mala-lab/Awesome-Deep-Graph-Anomaly-Detection/README.md

 ```

-#### Feel free to point out any mistakes and provide relevant papers.
+#### Feel free to point out any mistakes and welcome to provide relevant papers.

 ## Taxonomy of  Deep Graph Anomaly Detection